MedAminHaffouz/Java-File-Handling-Commands/readme.txt

-java SetPermissions : to change the permissions of a file java SizeFile : to give a size to the file java WordCount : to give the nb of lines , words and chars in the file
+java SetPermissions : to change the permissions of a file java SizeFile : to give a size to the file java WordCount : to give the nb of lines , words and chars in the file java Touch : the similar to the touch command